 Another point to consider – who has the most princess experience?
 First we have to consider who is royal by birth – that would be Snow White, Aurora, Ariel, Jasmine, Pocahontas, Rapunzel, and Merida.
 Of this group, we can eliminate Aurora and Rapunzel, because neither grew up knowing she was a princess.
 Aurora was hidden away, and Rapunzel was stolen away.
 So now we have Snow White, Ariel, Jasmine, Pocahontas, and Merida.
 The next factor to consider are their respective ages:

-So, at the start of their movies, Snow White has 14 years of princess experience, Ariel has 16, Jasmine has 15, Pocahontas has 18, and Merida (not pictured) has 16.
+So, at the start of their movies, Snow White has 14 years of princess experience, Ariel has 16, Jasmine has 15, Pocahontas has 18, and Merida and Moana (both not pictured) have 16.
 Snow White, Ariel, Jasmine, and Merida all continue their princess designations upon/after meeting their partners.
 Pocahontas takes off with non-royal John Smith, so she goes on to live a non-princess life.
 That caps her years of experience at 18, whereas the other four continue leading royal lives and racking up additional years of princess experience.
 We’re down to four!

 Snow White – Most Experienced